 - Get a good night’s sleep – it’s important for your health and well-being

-- Stay away from people who make you angry or upset you (e.g., gossipers)
+- Stay away from people who make you angry or upset (avoid gossipers)

 - Take breaks throughout the day when you’re feeling overwhelmed with work to give yourself some time to relax and recharge

-- Exercise regularly to help prevent headaches as well as improve your mental health (e.g., yoga is an especially beneficial form of exercise)
+- Exercise regularly to help prevent headaches and improve your mental health (e.g., yoga is a particularly beneficial form of exercise)

-- Try not to stress out too much about things that are beyond your control
+- Try not to worry too much about things that are beyond your control

-- Go for a massage once in awhile – it will make you feel better both mentally and physically!
+- Get a massage once in a while – it will make you feel better both mentally and physically!

-- Eat healthy food – don’t go on an all-sugar diet when you’re feeling down or try to lose weight quickly as this can cause headaches too!
+- Eat healthy food – don’t go on an all-sugar diet when you’re feeling down, or try to lose weight quickly, as this can also cause headaches!